What Higgsfield is for

 Governance checklist

-Before Higgsfield touches production work, make the operating boundary visible to the team.
+Before Higgsfield touches production work, make the operating boundary visible enough that a new teammate can follow it without guessing.

 - Classify the data allowed in the tool and the data that must stay out.